Dihedral monodromy of cone spherical metrics

 \subsubsection{At least four odd singularities}

-In the case $n_{O} \geq 4$, there is no additional obstruction to strengthened Gauss-Bonnet inequality.
+In the case $n_{O} \geq 4$, there is no additional obstruction to the strengthened Gauss-Bonnet inequality.

-\begin{thm} Let $2\pi(a_{1},\dots,a_{n_{E}},b_{1},\dots,b_{n_{O}},c_{1},\dots,c_{n_{N}})$ be a distribution of angles as in Section~\ref{sec:GBplus}.
-If $n_{O} \geq 4$, there exists a cone spherical metric with strict dihedral monodromy on a punctured sphere with $n$ conical singularities of prescribed angles if and only if strengthened Gauss-Bonnet inequality is satisfied.
+\begin{thm} Let $2\pi(a_{1},\dots,a_{n_{E}},b_{1},\dots,b_{n_{O}},c_{1},\dots,c_{n_{N}})$ be an array of angles as in Section~\ref{sec:GBplus}.
+If $n_{O} \geq 4$, there exists a cone spherical metric with strict dihedral monodromy on a punctured sphere with $n$ conical singularities of prescribed angles if and only if the strengthened Gauss-Bonnet inequality is satisfied.
 Besides, the metric can be chosen in such a way its monodromy group is infinite. \end{thm}